Aisha-Fathima/ConversAI/README.md

 ## Note: This project is a demonstration of design and does not include functional features beyond the visual presentation.

 # 🛠 Technologies Used
-Vite: For fast and optimized build processes.
+-Vite: For fast and optimized build processes.
-React.js: For creating dynamic and interactive user interfaces.
+-React.js: For creating dynamic and interactive user interfaces.
-Tailwind CSS: For modern and customizable styling.
+-Tailwind CSS: For modern and customizable styling.

 ## 📋 Getting Started